SebastianPost96/ngx-lifecycle/projects/ngx-lifecycle/README.md

 # ngx-lifecycle

-Lifecycle extension library for Angular.
+Lifecycle extension library for Angular 9+.

-This library provides Directive that emit outputs for all lifecycle hooks in the following manner:
+This library provides directives that emit outputs for all lifecycle hooks.
+These can be applied to components and elements in the following manner:

 ```html
 <my-component